 It is this special or manual handling, which is handled by a separate department, that causes tax return processing and refund payments to take more than 21 days.

 Based on the severity of the issue this delay could add several weeks to when you hear back from the IRS and see your refund payment.

 Most errors are flagged systematically due to reconciliation errors in returns and other documents for posting to the IRS Master File (IMF) which is processed in daily cycles.

 How long will the extra processing delay my refund?

-The IRS has confirmed that this manual processing could add another 90 to 120 days to the standard processing timeline, which has been exacerbated by ongoing staffing shortages and remote working due to COVID-19.
+The IRS has confirmed that this manual processing could add another 90 to 120 days to the standard processing timeline, which has been exacerbated by ongoing staffing shortages.

 If a correction is made to any RRC, EITC or ACTC claimed on the return, the IRS will send taxpayers an explanation via mail.
 You can also see these on your transcript and appeal it if they don’t agree with the adjustment.
 See this video on reading your IRS transcript.